segmentio/segment-docs/src/connections/functions/source-functions/index.md

 ### Connecting

 As with [editing and deleting](/docs/connections/sources/source-functions/#editing--deleting), you must be a **Workspace Owner** or **Source Admin** in order to connect an instance of your function within your workspace.
-From the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog), click on "Connect Source" and follow the flow to name and set it up in you workspace.
+From the [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog), click on "Connect Source" and follow the flow to set it up in your workspace.

 Next, you will see a webhook URL either under the "Overview" tab or under the "Settings" tab within "Endpoint".
 Copy and paste this URL into your upstream tool or service in order to receive data in this source.